 If you’re suddenly finding it harder to achieve orgasm or have noticed your orgasm is weaker than it used to be, rest assured there’s usually an explanation.
 Here’s what you need to know about weak orgasms, and how to treat the issue.

-What exactly is an orgasm anyway?If you ask Dr. Google, an orgasm is “a climax of sexual excitement, characterized by feelings of pleasure centered in the genitals.”
-Physiologically, the genitals become engorged with blood, heart rate soars, genital muscles contract, and oxytocin (love and cuddle hormone) and dopamine (pleasure and reward chemical) are released by the brain, and WOW!
-It feels fabulous.
+Before we talk about what causes weak orgasms, let’s talk about what happens when women climax, in general.
+If you ask Dr. Google, an orgasm is “a climax of sexual excitement, characterized by feelings of pleasure centered in the genitals.”
+Physiologically, the genitals become engorged with blood, the heart rate soars, genital muscles contract, and oxytocin and dopamine are released by the brain.
+In short, it feels fabulous.

 The clitoris is central to the female orgasm.
 Don’t be fooled: the clitoris isn’t just the tiny structure you see externally.
 It’s actually quite extensive with crura, or legs, which extend well into the labia.
 Other fun facts?
 The clitoris houses more than 8,000 nerve endings.
 It’s super sensitive!
 It has erectile tissue, similar to the penis in a man, and becomes engorged and erect with stimulation.
 It’s no wonder that most women need direct clitoral stimulation to achieve orgasm.
 In fact, more than 70% of women will not achieve orgasm from intercourse alone.

 What Causes Weak Orgasms, and What Can You Do About It?